Lamouresparus/GithubLagosProject/README.md

 ## Improvements
 1. Navigation: Abstracting navigation implementation into a separate class.
 This gives the desired flexibility because it is easily injectable into the ViewModel, thereby delegating calls to the navigator from the ViewModel.
-2. Local Source using Room: Adding a local source would improve the User Experience(UX) of the application.
-Users can always have content displayed when they use the app for a second time or maybe when they have no internet connection.
-3. Multi Modules: Currently there is only one module that manages everything.
+2. Multi Modules: Currently there is only one module that manages everything.
 We can add more modules that would help extract all the layers and features into their separate module.
 While this might be cumbersome, it has huge benefits such as increased build times, separation of concerns, etc.
-4. UX: The app can capture more user content and notify user's internet availability
+3. UX: The app can capture more user content and notify user's internet availability.
-5. Unit Test: A higher test coverage would be nice to have
+4. Unit Test: A higher test coverage would be nice to have.
-6. Pagination: Currently, the user can only scroll through 30 items on the list.
-Implementing pagination would load more items to the screen when the user scrolls to the end of the current list.

 ## Challenges
-I experienced some difficulties abstracting the navigation implementation and injecting it using hilt.
+1. I experienced some difficulties abstracting the navigation implementation and injecting it using hilt.
+2. I experienced difficulty, implementing pagination in compose with Rx Java.

 ## Resources
 - https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-test/